FMecha/battlegear/docs/sidebs/sbs2.md

 See the [SBS Tracks page.](/docs/sidebs/tracks.md)

 !!! tip
-    For non-RR versions only, hold View button after coining up to temporaily unlock the Special course, if the track has not yet been permanently unlocked.
-(Getting a high score will unlock the track permanently; the track is also unlocked by default in the RR revision.)
+    For non-RR versions only, hold View button after coining up to temporaily unlock the Special (22:00) course, if the track has not yet been permanently unlocked.
+(Getting a high score will unlock the track permanently; the track is also unlocked by default in the RR revision.)<br>If the track is already unlocked (including if playing on RR revision), the course will be chosen automatically instead of the April course.

 ## Version Differences